Browse by Topic

 For most medical devices, the FDA certifies the device, not the material.
 COR Alpha can be used to 3D print medical-grade products.

-COR Alpha features Grade-0 cytotoxicity (10993-5), a very high working temperature (Tg >150 °C) and incredibly low moisture absorption, which make it a highly bio-inert material.
+COR Alpha, COR Black, and COR Bio feature Grade-0 cytotoxicity (10993-5), a very high working temperature (Tg >150 °C) and incredibly low moisture absorption, which make it a highly bio-inert material.

 Please contact partners [at] polyspectra [dot] com to learn more about our options for medical devices and dental products.